Ali Sabri

-Ali Sabri (علي صبري, /ar/; 30 August 1920 – 3 August 1991) was an Egyptian politician of Turkish origin.
+Ali Sabri (علي صبري, /ar/; 30 August 1920 – 3 August 1991) was an Egyptian politician of Turkish origin who served as the fifth vice president of Egypt from 1965 to 1968 and from 1970 to 1971.

 Family background

 His parents, Dewlet Shamsi (mother) and Abbas-Baligh Sabri (father) were of Turkish-Circassian descent and belonged to the privileged class.

 Ali Sabri was a grandson of nationalist Amin Shamsi Pasha, a member of the General Assembly and Provincial Council who in 1881-82 was a principal financial backer of Ahmed Urabi Pasha.
 Following the failure of what historian term the "Urabi Rebellion" of 1882, Khedive Tewfik imprisoned Shamsi Pasha later releasing him on a hefty bail.
 He resumed his seat at the General Assembly until his death.

 Sabri was also a nephew of Ali Shamsi Pasha, co-founder of the Wafd Party and a several-time minister during the reign of Fuad I of Egypt later to become the first Egyptian to head of the National Bank of Egypt which acted as the country's Central Bank.

 One of Ali Sabri's paternal grand-uncles was Mohammed Faizi Pasha, a director-general of the Awqaf Department during the reign of Khedive Abbas Hilmi II.

 The trilingual Ali Sabri, along with his three brothers and one sister, was raised in the then-predominantly aristocratic and European Cairo suburb of Maadi and was an active member of its Sporting Club's tennis and swimming teams.